-We are living in an increasingly globalized world, and your level of cross-cultural understanding can make or break your international career.
+Even now, we live in a truly globalized world, and your level of cross-cultural understanding can make or break your international career.
 Don’t wait until you have graduated before you think about expanding and internationalizing your resume and experience.
 Building International Experience is a section on the main MyWorldAbroad site (for registered users) that is designed to give you a sense of why you need cross-cultural skills in order to become a global professional.
 Check out a few of the top tips from the section!

 - Knowledge takes time!
 You can’t expect to hop on a plane and develop cross-cultural skills on a one-week vacation.
 Global understanding is developed step-by-step, over time.

 - Don’t wait for the world to knock on your door: Get involved.
 There are plenty of ways for you to get engaged on campus, whether you are able to spend time abroad or not.

 - Form a club on campus or online: Can’t find a club that meets your international needs?
 Form one!

 - Study abroad when possible: We can’t recommend it enough!
 School is a fantastic way to immerse yourself in a foreign culture.
 Even while we must stay in our homes to support the global coronavirus fight, we can take time to plan our future adventures.

 - Get creative when going abroad: Feeling adventurous?
 Come up with your own ideas for traveling, interning or working abroad.
 This way you can tailor your trip to suit your specific needs.

 - 10 Easy Ways for First-year Students to Build International Skills